-In this tutorial, you will learn how to use Hangfire as a replacement for Episerver scheduled tasks.
-Out of the box, Episerver provides a scheduled service solution to cater for any reoccurring tasks that you may need to perform; sending emails, seeding a cache, getting news items from a third party service.
-If you want to know more about Episerver scheduled tasks you can start here.
+In today's tutorial, I'm going to give you a simple step-by-step guide on how to install Hangfire with Episerver.
+You will learn how to use Hangfire as a replacement for Episerver scheduled tasks.
+Out-of-the-box, Episerver provides a scheduled service solution to cater for any reoccurring tasks that you may need to perform.
+Examples from my checkered past include sending emails, seeding a cache, and getting news items from a third party service.
+More information on Episerver scheduled tasks can be found here.

 Adding Hangfire Into Your Project

 Like most things .NET nowadays, Hangfire is installed via NuGet:

 Simply, open package manager, search for Hangfire, install it.
 If you try and load your website straight after installing HangFire, you'll more than likely see this error:

 The following errors occurred while attempting to load the app. - No assembly found containing an OwinStartupAttribute.